 All students are required to complete Christian Service hours for a person or group outside of their own families.
 Hours must be completed by the stated deadlines.
 Students will receive a pass/fail grade for "Christian Service".
-Transfer students will be issued Christian Service hour waivers by the Vice Principal.
+Transfer students will be issued Christian Service hour waivers by the Associate Principal.

-- 1. The expectations are as follows: - Freshmen will complete 5 hours total (2 hours are to be completed during the first semester and 3 during the second). - Sophomores will complete 10 hours total (5 hours are to be completed during the first semester and 5 during the second). - Juniors will complete 15 hours total (8 hours are to be completed during the first semester and 7 during the second). - Seniors will complete 30 hours total (15 hours during the first semester and 15 during the second) and write a reflection paper on their experiences, which is due by the April deadline. - 2.
-These hours must meet the following criteria: - Must be completed outside of school hours. - May be completed during the summer (with the exception of incoming freshmen). - Cannot be completed in the student's own home or immediate family, such as grandparents, aunts, uncles, etc. - Must be without any form of monetary payment. - Must be supervised by an adult, other than a direct family member. - 3.
-The service must allow for direct involvement in the lives of others.
-Half of the total hours required may be devoted to working for institutions such as Joliet Catholic Academy and the other half must involve working directly with "people in need," (i.e. the economically deprived, the elderly, the sick, etc.).
-The Christian Service Hours Director is responsible for making the final determination of whether the student's reported service qualifies as "institution" or "people in need" hours. - 4.
-Deadlines:
+- 1. The expectations are as follows:

+- Freshmen will complete 5 hours total

+- Sophomores will complete 10 hours total

+- Juniors will complete 15 hours total

+- Seniors will complete 30 hours total

+- 2. These hours must meet the following criteria:

+- May be completed during the summer.

+- Cannot be completed in the student's own home or immediate family, such as grandparents, aunts, uncles, etc.

+- Must be without any form of monetary payment.

+- Must be supervised by an adult, other than a direct family member.

+- 3. The service must allow for direct involvement in the lives of others.
+The Christian Service Hours Director is responsible for making the final determination of whether the student's reported service qualifies as "institution" or "people in need" hours.